 While you can help your microscopic good guys out by adding more prebiotic foods to your diet––green bananas, garlic, onions, Jerusalem artichokes, and of course, walnuts are all great options––it's really hard to eat enough of them every day to get the level of prebiotics your gut bacteria need.
 That's why many people prefer to take prebiotic supplements (like our organic prebiotic powder) in addition to eating more high-fiber foods to make sure they’re getting all of the fiber their microbes need.

 Not just any fiber supplement will do, however.
 The best prebiotic supplement powders are made with a mix of food-based fibers that bacteria naturally gravitate towards, rather than fibers made from artificial sources, or supplements that contain only one type of fiber.5 Think about it this way: while you could theoretically live on a diet of, say, oatmeal (at least for a little while, until your vitamin and mineral levels got too low), it’s not what your body needs to thrive.
 Similarly, your bacteria need a mix of the foods they’re meant to consume.
-And, different types of bacteria require certain types of prebiotic fiber, which is what makes a prebiotic powder supplement a great way to cover your bases and diversify your microbiome!
+And, different types of bacteria require certain types of prebiotic fiber, which is what makes a prebiotic powder supplement a great way to cover your bases and support your microbiome!

 Of course, ideally, you would both add prebiotic foods to your diet and take a supplement to make sure you’re getting all the nutrients your beneficial bacteria need...which brings us back to walnuts.
 Since they’re so beneficial for your health all around and an excellent source of prebiotic fiber, why not incorporate them in your diet a little more?